dora-team/dora.dev/hugo/content/capabilities/team-experimentation/index.md

 ---
 title: "Team experimentation"
-titleForHTMLHead: "Capabilities: Team Experimentation"
+titleForHTMLHead: "Capabilities: Team Experimentation" # TODO: can we DRY this out?

-updated: 2026-01-12
+date: 2023-03-24T12:54:18Z
 category: climate for learning
 draft: false
 headline: "Innovate faster by building empowered teams that can try out new ideas without approval from people outside the team."